 Sleeping Bear Dunes offers outstanding cross country skiing and snowshoeing on a variety of trails and terrain.
 A list of trails and links to trail maps can be found on the bottom of this page.
 The Sleeping Bear Heritage Trail is groomed for both classic track and skate skiing.
 Other ski trails are not groomed but are usually well tracked by previous skiers.

 Winter is an excellent time to explore the Lakeshore, especially with a National Park Ranger on snowshoes!
 Snowshoe hikes are offered every Saturday during winter beginning the first weekend of January.
 All hikes will begin at the Philip A. Hart Visitor Center on Highway M-72 at the edge of the village of Empire at 1:00 p.m.
-Call the Visitor Center at 231-326-5134, ext.
-328 to make a reservation.
+Call the Visitor Center at 231-326-4700, ext.
+5010 to make a reservation.
 If you make a reservation but then need to cancel, please call and let us know so we can contact visitors that are on our waiting list.